 You can take the local bus to get from one end to the other, the color coded lines are really easy to figure out.
 Tickets cost 2€ from the driver and are good for 30 minutes; or save some centimes and buy from the machine for 1.50, a day-pass for 5.50€, or the super-bargain twelve-trip card for 11€ (available only from the machine).
 Monaco even has a floating bus: the bateau bus (boat shuttle) will ferry you across the Port for the price of a bus ticket!

-This is a popular route so it is best to get on at the beginning of the route because at busy times it could be standing-room-only by the time it gets to the Port.
-If the bus is already full it will say “Complete” and will blow right past you, but there will be another one in 15 minutes… For this reason, when coming back from Monaco at rush hour (when workers are returning home to Nice), you would be wise to get on at the stop at the top of the Casino Gardens (by the tourist office), or even Les Moulins, rather than risk standing-room-only at the Place d’Armes stop.
+This is a popular route so it is best to get on at the earlier stops because at busy times it could be standing-room-only by the time it gets to the Port.
+If the bus is already full it will say “Complete” and will blow right past you, but there will be another one in 15 minutes…

 The bus 100 stops running at around 8:30pm, so after that you have to take the train (but they don’t run late either, incredibly, 9:20pm is the last!)
 The exception is Thursday/Friday/Saturday when there is a special 100 night bus leaving from Place d’Armes at 11:40pm, 1:10am, 2:40am and 4:10am, to bring you back to Nice.